 Figure 6.
 History and projections for precipitation statewide.
-(Fleishman 2023).
+Fleishman 2023 likely be drier.

 Annual precipitation is expected to increase very slightly (if at all) in Oregon through the balance of this century (Figure 6).
 However, the 2018 US Climate Change Assessment Report (Easterling et al. 2017) provides projections for seasonal late century precipitation patterns (Figure 7) according to the 'business as usual' RCP 8.5 scenario.